 “So you’re bringing Emerson into a discussion where he doesn’t belong.”

 But the two cases are essentially identical: the perception of a specific fact and the perception of a general truth are essentially the same.
 Vision is vision is vision.
 In both cases, perception carries with it a powerful feeling, “this is true, this is real.”
 Can we define a thinker as one who perceives not only specific facts, but also general truths?
+A thinker is one whose antennae can receive theories as well as facts.

 Diane’s vision of Danny’s death seemed to occur at the same moment as Danny’s death.
 But there are also visions of events that haven’t yet occurred.
 A couple years ago, I had a vision of myself dying before my wife.
 I discussed such visions in an earlier issue, in an aphorism called “Anticipations.”
 Diane perceived something far away; her vision made space disappear.
 Visions of future events make time disappear.
 In general, the occult makes space and time disappear, hence it’s baffling to reason.
 The occult also makes causality disappear; the occult happens by synchronicity, which is acausal.
 In sum, the occult makes space, time, and causality disappear, just as Kant’s “thing-in-itself” is beyond space, time, and causality.
 What I call the occult is what Kant called the ultimate reality, the thing-in-itself.